 Project RETURN (Returning Ex-incarcerated people To Urban Realities and Neighborhoods) exists to help men and women make a positive, permanent return to community, family and friends.

-In 1980, Cross Lutheran Church brought together interested parties to consider the challenge of high recidivism in Milwaukee.
-As a result, Project RETURN was formed in 1981, and for nearly 40 years has walked alongside ex-incarcerated people providing assistance with employment, housing, and encouragement to change lives and the community.
+In 1980, Cross Lutheran Church formed Project RETURN to address the challenge of high recidivism in Milwaukee.
+For 40 years, our organization has walked alongside ex-incarcerated people by providing assistance with employment, housing, and counseling.

 Services offered by Project RETURN

-Often, people come to Project RETURN at a time of crisis—not looking beyond their immediate needs.
-Our experienced staff members—most of whom are formerly incarcerated individuals—work one-on-one with clients, helping them to navigate through the crisis moment and then to look beyond that situation to “next steps.”
+Often people come to Project RETURN at a time of crisis—not looking beyond their immediate needs.
+Our experienced staff members, most of whom are formerly incarcerated individuals, work one-on-one with clients to help them to navigate through the moment and look beyond that situation to “next steps.”